-Members of the Animal Research Review Panel in 2004-05 were:
+Information on members of the Animal Research Review Panel in 2005-06 is as follows:

-Associate Professor Margaret ROSE (Chair), BVSc (University of Sydney); PhD (University of New South Wales).
+Professor Margaret ROSE (Chair) BVSc (University of Sydney), PhD (University of New South Wales).
 Professor Rose has had a long-standing interest in the welfare of animals used in research and teaching.
-She chaired the committee of the Australian Veterinary Association, which developed the proposal for the Animal Research Act, and since 1990 she has been closely involved in the revisions of the Australian Code of Practice for the Care and Use of Animals for Scientific Purposes.
+She chaired the committee of the Australian Veterinary Association that developed the proposal for the Animal Research Act, and since 1990 she has been closely involved in the revisions of the Australian Code of Practice for the Care and Use of Animals for Scientific Purposes.
 She was responsible for the development of the proposal to establish ANZCCART (Australian and New Zealand Council for the Care of Animals in Research and Teaching) and, as a member of the Board until 1994, was actively involved in its establishment.
 She is a member of the editorial board of three international journals devoted to the welfare of laboratory animals: ATLA (Alternatives to Laboratory Animals), Laboratory Animals and the Journal of Applied Animal Welfare Science.

 She has been involved in the development, delivery and assessment of courses on animal care and ethics in both the university and TAFE systems.
-Professor Rose holds the position of Area Director of Research Management in South Eastern Sydney Area Health Service and is a conjoint Associate Professor at the University of New South Wales.
-She has been a member of the NSW Government's Animal Welfare Advisory Council since 1981 and in 2002 was appointed to that government's Bioethics Advisory Committee.
+Professor Rose holds the position of Area Director of Research Management in South Eastern Sydney and Illawarra Area Health Service and is a conjoint Professor at the University of New South Wales.